-Uganda is a safe country to visit and tourists can be guaranteed a peaceful environment as well as safety all around the country.
+The country is a safe country to visit and tourists can be guaranteed a peaceful environment as well as safety all around the country.

 Holidays in Uganda are open to all categories of travelers ranging from budget, mid-range to luxury depending on how you want to relax during your holiday tour.

-With diversity in fauna and flora, there are several activities to do all year through and most of these are top on many Africa safari must-visit lists.
+With diversity in fauna and flora, there are several activities to do all year through and most of these are top on many African safari must-visit lists.
 Here are the top safari activities to explore Uganda the Pearl of Africa;

-Gorilla trekking in Uganda is more preferable because of the affordable costs which are US$ 700 for a gorilla trekking permit for foreign nonresidents, US$ 600 for foreign residents, and UGX 250,000 for East African citizens.
+Gorilla trekking in Uganda is preferable because of the affordable costs which are US$ 700 for a gorilla trekking permit for foreign nonresidents, US$ 600 for foreign residents, and UGX 250,000 for East African citizens.

 This is way less than the US$ 1500 for a permit in Rwanda.
 In the neighboring Democratic Republic of Congo, a gorilla permit costs US$450, however, the area where the park is located has in previous years been highly affected by rebel groups.

 The chimpanzee trekking spots include Kibale Forest National Park, Budongo Forest, Kyambura Gorge, and Kalinzu Forest.
-In Rwanda, Nyungwe forest national park is the best spot for chimpanzee trekking.
+In Rwanda, Nyungwe Forest National Park is the best spot for chimpanzee trekking.

-One perfect way of understanding and appreciating a nation is by learning about the people.
+One perfect way of understanding and appreciating a nation is by learning about its people.
 In Uganda alone, there are over 52 tribes each with different traditions and cultures with lifestyles that are unique to each.

 No matter where you are having your Uganda safari, taking time off for a cultural tour is what will make you understand better the people.

 Game drives are an up-close way of seeing wildlife in their natural habitat.
-Uganda is home to a diversity of wildlife ranging from the “Big five” something that has made wildlife safaris in Uganda a top choice for tourists that tour Uganda.
+Uganda is home to a diversity of wildlife ranging from the “Big Five” something that has made wildlife safaris in Uganda a top choice for tourists that tour Uganda.

 Uganda is home to about 345 mammal species found in the 10 national parks, wildlife reserves, and sanctuaries.
 These mammal species comprise East African and West African species found in forests and especially savannah plains.

-The top wildlife viewing parks in Uganda include Murchison Falls National Park, Kidepo Valley National Park, Queen Elizabeth National Park.
+The top wildlife viewing parks in Uganda include Murchison Falls National Park, Kidepo Valley National Park, and Queen Elizabeth National Park.

 Birding Uganda should be a top option for all passionate birders since the country has more than 1,080 confirmed bird species within its boundaries.

 Uganda is home to forest, woodland, water, and savannah bird species.
-The top bird-watching spots include Mabamba wetland, Bwindi forest, Murchison Falls National Park, Kidepo Valley National Park, Semuliki National Park, and Mgahinga National Park.
+The top bird-watching spots include Mabamba Wetland, Bwindi Forest, Murchison Falls National Park, Kidepo Valley National Park, Semuliki National Park, and Mgahinga National Park.

 However, Uganda is an all-year-round tourist destination, and Uganda wildlife tour is possible at any time of the year, it just depends on where you want to visit or which activities you would love to do.

-Take Uganda holidays and explore Uganda the Pearl of Africa with Acacia safaris and have the opportunity to explore and sight the beauty in the country organized by experts in each of the activities available.
+Take Uganda holidays and explore Uganda the Pearl of Africa with Acacia safaris and have the opportunity to explore and see the beauty in the country organized by experts in each of the activities available.
 We also organize Kenya safaris, Tanzania tours, and Rwanda gorilla tracking tours.